terhorst/rstviewer/README.rst

 Requirements
 ------------
-Python 3.5 or greater and a browser which supports WebSockets.
+Python 3.5+ and a browser which supports WebSockets.
+(The package has been tested only on Chrome and Safari, thus far.)

 Author
 ------